Frankfurt 1981: Genesis Bootlegs

 The album was released in September 1981.
 Looking back, Tony, Mike and Phil seem to emphasise the album’s importance (Phil, in Chapter and Verse: “This gave us a genuine reason to carry on…”) rather than its quality.
 Tellingly, none of its songs featured on the 2007 reunion tour.
 And it certainly divided fans at the time: at their show at Leiden in Holland, for example, the new songs were loudly booed.
 But whatever the views of long-time Genesis fans, the wider public seemed to like the new direction, at least judging by record sales — it was Number One in the UK and sold more than two million copies in the USA.
 The commercial success of both single and album cemented Genesis’s place in the big league.

 Concerts in mainland Europe to coincide with the album’s release were followed by a tour of North America and then shows at Wembley Arena and Birmingham NEC just prior to Christmas.
-A live double album was released six months later.
+A double live album was released six months later.

 I have written elsewhere that Seconds Out, recorded primarily on the Wind and Wuthering tour in 1977, is one of the great live albums.
 It is safe to say that Three Sides Live isn’t.
 The album did much at the time to strengthen my misgivings about this ‘new’ Genesis, in part perhaps because it is such a difficult album to categorise and ends up trying to offer something for everyone.
-It suggests that the band themselves were unsure about how far to push their new sound and still wrestling with the ongoing conflict between what Phil was now regularly referring to as “old shit” and “new shit”.
+It suggests that the band themselves were unsure about how far to push their new sound and still wrestling with the ongoing conflict between what Phil was now regularly referring to on stage as “old shit” and “new shit”.

 The original sides one and two are a somewhat random and randomly organised selection of highlights from the Duke and Abacab albums.
-The combination of Behind the Lines and Duchess was an effective show opener on the Duke tour, though here relegated to side two.
+The combination of Behind the Lines and Duchess was an effective show opener on the Abacab tour, though here relegated to side two.
 Similarly, Dodo/Lurker and Abacab were live highlights from the current tour.

 Turn It On Again, a big audience-widening hit, opens side one, even though it actually featured towards the end of the main set.
 Misunderstanding and Follow You Follow Me (the latter from the Duke tour, as it was dropped for the Abacab tour) ratchet up the singles quotient.
 The outlier is Me and Sarah Jane, a standout track from the Abacab album but hardly a live showstopper.
 Much of side three is given over to the medley of old songs, ending with Afterglow, the only song also to feature on Seconds Out.